Desert planet

-A desert planet, also known as a dry planet, an arid planet, or a dune planet, is a theoretical type of terrestrial planet with a surface consistency similar to Earth's hot deserts.
+A desert planet, also known as a dry planet, an arid planet, or a dune planet, is a type of terrestrial planet that is arid at the surface level.

+Deserts can be cold or hot, and even retain water, like Antarctica or the Sahara on Earth; however, desert planets are arid across their entire surface.
+Mars is a prominent example of a (cold) desert planet with a tenuous atmosphere.

+But also other arid planets with atmospheres more as well as less dense have been identified as desert planets, like Venus and Mercury.

 History

 A 2011 study suggested that not only are life-sustaining desert planets possible, but that they might be more common than Earth-like planets.
 The study found that, when modeled, desert planets had a much larger habitable zone than ocean planets.
 The same study also speculated that Venus may have once been a habitable desert planet as recently as 1 billion years ago.
 It is also predicted that Earth will become a desert planet within a billion years due to the Sun's increasing luminosity.

 A study conducted in 2013 concluded that hot desert planets without runaway greenhouse effect can exist in 0.5 AU around Sun-like stars.
 In that study, it was concluded that a minimum humidity of 1% is needed to wash off carbon dioxide from the atmosphere, but too much water can act as a greenhouse gas itself.
 Higher atmospheric pressures increase the range in which the water can remain liquid.